helium/HIP/0072-secure-concentrators.md

 thermal design, lowering Bill Of Materials cost, and reducing overall size of gateways.
 In addition to supporting all the features of SX1302, SX1303 introduces a new Fine Timestamp capability that enables Time Difference of Arrival (TDOA) network-based geolocation.
 The new TDOA feature could potentially enable another layer of Proof of Coverage.
-For example, Helium hotspots using SX1303 chipset could coordinate together to assert that another Helium hotspot's beacon signal actually originated from the stated geo-location.
+For example, Helium Hotspots using SX1303 chipset could coordinate together to assert that another Helium Hotspot's beacon signal actually originated from the stated geo-location.

 ### GPS Receiver